 A: The Harvard Art Museums welcome works that advance the teaching mission of our institution.
 If you would like to discuss a gift of a work of art, please contact the am_cm [at] harvard [dot] edu (Registrar for Collections) at 617-495-3902 and we will be happy to guide you through the process.

-Q: Is it okay to use the images from the website?
+Q: Is it okay to use the images from the Harvard Art Museums website?

 A: Yes, you may use the images for personal, noncommercial, educational, or scholarly purposes, or for other fair use to the extent permitted under the law.
 For more information, please see image copyright.

-Q: How do I order images of works from the Art Museums' collection?
+Q: How do I order images of artworks from the Harvard Art Museums’ collections?

 A: For information regarding images for study or publication, please complete an image request form or contact our am_divr [at] harvard [dot] edu (Digital Imaging and Visual Resources Department) at 617-495-2389.

-Q: Is it true that Harvard students can rent works of art for their dorm rooms?
+Q: Is it true that Harvard University students can rent works of art for their dorm rooms?

 A: In the past, Harvard students could rent prints from the Fogg collection through our Student Rental Program.
 The program was suspended indefinitely in 2008, when the building on Quincy Street that formerly housed the Fogg and Busch-Reisinger museums closed for a major renovation and expansion.
 For more information, please contact the am_moderncontemporary [at] harvard [dot] edu (Division of Modern and Contemporary Art).

 Q: What online research tools pertaining to the Harvard Art Museums collections are available?